 - Keep lids on garbage cans and cover compost piles.

 - Rinse out food containers to remove odors that might attract coyotes.
+Do the same with outdoor grills.

 - House backyard chickens in secure and protected coops.